rudra-singh1/scn-documentation/community/tech-help.md

 ### Help Desk Volunteers

 We are actively recruiting more volunteers to help us run the help desk virtually, whenever and wherever that you are available.
-Join our team by simply signup in this [interest form](https://forms.gle/iqBYKmjkTYa4gFK98), we need you!
+Join our team by simply signing up on this [interest form](https://forms.gle/iqBYKmjkTYa4gFK98), we need you!

-Please let us know if you have additional questions or concerns in the `#support` channel on our [Slack](https://seattlecommunitynet.slack.com).
+Please let us know if you have additional questions or concerns in the `#support` channel on our [Discord](https://discord.gg/FN3DDjtAHg).

 ## Submit a Support Ticket